jongithub59/tic-tac-toe/README.md

 ## Features:

-* Interactive board that marks teh square you click
+* Interactive board that marks the square you click
 * Choose which hero to play as before the game starts
 * Uses icons of the two heros to mark squares